 First things first, only two forces move the market - supply and demand.
 They are the common denominator for every economic, political, social, scientific, cosmic and even market event.
 Any market on the planet depends on them - the bulls and the bears, along with the open positions they hold.

 Everything described further down in this article are merely techniques, styles, approaches and strategies.
 They have this one thing in common - they attempt to measure supply and demand.
 Some of them, like tricks from the book of a technical trader, will be accurate but will always lag behind price.

 Some others, like economic theories used in fundamental Forex analysis, won't be very precise.

 It is quite poetic, really.
 By changing their sentiment between being bulls or bears at different times, traders create the very market they are trying to analyse only to change it again opening a new trade.
 A snake eating its own tail.

 As a trader, you need to understand that only by the best Forex analysis of supply and demand can you gain a competitive edge over another trader.
 This is the only way to succeed.
-Limited by the market, you need to figure out how to buy cheaper than nine other guys and sell higher than nine other guys, or else you will not be profitable.
+Limited by the market, you need to figure out how to buy cheaper than nine other guys and sell higher than nine other guys, or else you will not be profitable in 2018.